 Range function in Python is used to generate a sequence of numbers over time or between given values.
-Range function in Python 2 and Python 3 are different in a mechanism where Range function in Python 2 is not so efficient to handle large numbers.
+Range functions in Python 2 and Python 3 are different in a mechanism where the Range function in Python 2 is not so efficient to handle large numbers.
 As it returns a list of numbers and in Python 3, it returns an iterable, which is an object which is more memory efficient but takes more computation, but the parameters remain the same in both the versions, i.e., a start value, a stop value and a step value which is optional.

 a = range(start, stop, step)

 Range function generates outputs immutable sequence of numbers, generally used in the case of loops.
 Arguments that we are passing to range constructor must be of integer type.
 It can be built in an ‘int’ or object that implements the __index__ special method.
 Range function performs all kinds of sequence operations except concatenation and repetition.
 Its because range follows a specific pattern or repetition, and concatenation violates this rule.

 If we don’t pass the step method, it will take 1 as default for increment values, and if we don’t pass the start argument, then it will 0 as a default value.
 Arguments that are passed the index values, not actual values.
 Range functions allow us to implement collections.abc.
 Sequence and provide us with many features like element index lookup, slicing, and support negative indices.

 a = list(range(0,10)) print(a)

 In the above program, we have created a range inside the list function so that we can print variable ‘a’ without a loop.
 We have used 0 as a start, 10 as an end index and nothing in the step argument.
 As we can see from the output list, starting from 0 and ending at 9.
 Value is index position 10 only.
 So the end value ends – 1.
 We have not passed the step value, so the range function has taken 1 as an increment by default.
 Step argument cannot take 0 or any floating-point value.